 Costumes play an important role in the magic of Nutcracker.
 For RWB’s production, every costume is made in-house in their Wardrobe Department by a dedicated team of designers, milliners, dyers, and stitchers.
 There are more than 35 tutus alone in each performance, and one snowflake tutu takes approximately 50 hours to create by hand.
 Read more about Nutcracker costumes in this Q+A with designer Paul Daigle.

-3. Artistic Excellence
+3. Artistic and Historical Excellence

 4. A Production of Epic Proportions